UVVM/UVVM/doc/source/vvc_framework.rst

     * inter_bfm_delay: A record containing the potential inter-bfm delay specifications, e.g. if BFM accesses shall be separated with a given time.
     * cmd_queue_count_*: Command queue specifications.
+    * result_queue_count_*: Result queue specifications.
+    * bfm_config: A record containing all settings for the BFM, e.g. clock periods, message IDs etc.
     * msg_id_panel: The ID panel that the VVC shall use.
-    * bfm_config: A record containing all settings for the BFM, e.g. clock periods, message IDs etc.
+    * unwanted_activity_severity: Severity of alert for the unwanted activity detection.

 | A constant C_<name>_VVC_CONFIG_DEFAULT is defined for this type to use as default value.
 | A shared variable array of t_vvc_config *shared_<name>_vvc_config* is declared and all elements are set to the default value.